RagnarB83/ash-documentation/docs/QM-interfaces.rst

     end
     """

-    ORCAcalc = ORCATheory(orcadir=orcadir, fragment=HF_frag, charge=0, mult=1,
-                                orcasimpleinput=input, orcablocks=blocks, nprocs=8)
+    ORCAcalc = ORCATheory(orcadir=orcadir, charge=0, mult=1, orcasimpleinput=input, orcablocks=blocks, nprocs=8)

     #Run a single-point energy job
-    ORCAcalc.run()
+    Singlepoint(theory=ORCAcalc, fragment=HF_frag)
     #An Energy+Gradient calculation
-    ORCASP.run(Grad=True)
+    Singlepoint(theory=ORCAcalc, fragment=HF_frag, Grad=True)

-Here a fragment (here called HF_frag) is defined (from XYZ file) and passed to the ORCAtheory object (called ORCAcalc).
-Additionally, orcadir, input, and blocks string variables are defined and passed onto the ORCA object via keywords, as are charge and spin multiplicity.
+Here a fragment (here called HF_frag) is defined (from XYZ file) and passed to the Singlepoint function along with an ORCAtheory object (called ORCAcalc).
+The orcadir, input, and blocks string variables are defined and passed onto the ORCA object via keywords, as are charge and spin multiplicity.
-The object can then be run via the object function (ORCAcalc.run) which is the equivalent of a single-point energy job.
-By using Grad=True keyword argument ORCAcalc.run, a gradient is also requested.

 **Parallelization**